 Proteolytic breakdown of mitotic cyclins are highly specific and precisely timed and regulates cyclin-dependent protein kinase activity throughout the cell cycle.
 The progress of mitosis requires first, activation and then the destruction of cyclins A & B. this activates the catalytic subunit of M phase CDK.

-However, these cyclins have destruction box near to their amino terminal which targets them for destruction.
-Destruction box recognizing-protein (DBRP) recognize and initiates progress of cyclin degradation of this destruction box for which binding of another protein ubiquitin is needed.
+However, these cyclins have a destruction box near to their amino-terminal which targets them for destruction.
+Destruction box recognizing-protein (DBRP) recognizes and initiates the progress of cyclin degradation of this destruction box for which binding of another protein ubiquitin is needed.
 The binding of ubiquitin is accomplished by ubiquitin kinase, a complex proteasome.

 Step 3: Synthesis of CDKs and cyclins are highly regulated

 The rate of synthesis of cyclin or CDK or both are regulated by a change in CDK activity for example when specific transcription factor E2F is present in a nucleus to activate transcription of genes of cyclins and CDKs then only cyclin D & E and CDK2 & CDK4 are synthesized.
 Synthesis of nuclear transcription factors essential to enzyme production involved in DNA replication and cell division are induced by extracellular signals such as growth factors and cytokines.